RaoulHeese/pytseg/README.rst

 Tiny toolbox for time series segmentation.

-The toolbox presumes a (univariate or multivariate) time series, for example:
+The toolbox presumes a (univariate or multivariate) time series.
+For example, consider the following univariate time series:

 .. image:: https://github.com/RaoulHeese/pytseg/blob/main/docs/source/_static/plot1.png
    :scale: 100 %

-Such a time series can then be segmented into distinguishable segments:
+Such a time series can then be segmented into distinguishable segments using the toolbox:

 .. image:: https://github.com/RaoulHeese/pytseg/blob/main/docs/source/_static/plot2.png
    :scale: 100 %